anabargau/chess/README.md

 * Ruby

 ## How to play the game
-The simplest way to see it in action is to check the [Repl.it](https://replit.com/@anabananaa/Chess#main.rb).
+The simplest way to see it in action is to check the [Repl.it](https://replit.com/@anabananaa/Chess#main.rb) and press the green button at the top of the page.

 ## What I learned
 It was the most complex project I have done using Ruby and it made me learn a lot about organising and planing my code, how to make it more structured and readable.